Chapter 10: Boar Hunt Inn

 Kanéko rested on Pahim, her cheek on his muscular arm.
 She could feel the tiny shifts of his body as he balanced on the wagon.
 He used his left hand to snap the whip, if only to keep his right arm slipped around her waist.

 Three wagons back, she could see the dalpre playing with Ruben.
-Maris barked as she jumped off the back of the wagon, plowing into Ruben.
-The tiny boy went down in flailing arms and legs.
+Maris barked as she jumped off the empty bench on the wagon and plowed into the small boy who was standing in front of Kanéko’s trunk.
+He went down in flailing arms and legs.
 A moment later, Maris heaved him up, and he went flying.

 Kanéko’s heart beat faster as she watched him soaring toward the back of the wagon.

 Ruben landed heavily on the trunk with a loud thud.

 Kanéko flinched, both for his impact and concern for the tools secreted inside.
 Gulping, she turned to Pahim.
 “Pah?”

 “Maybe we should bring my trunk on this wagon?
 Maris and Ruben are rough-housing on it.
 I don’t want it to spill or crack.”